 |Popular universities in Hamburg||University Targu Mures Medical Campus Hamburg|

 With its historic structures and charming parks and gardens, Heidelberg is situated on the banks of the river Neckar transports us back in time.
 It has around 1.6 million inhabitants.
-Since the city was not impacted by the Second World War, all the old buildings and monuments are preserved to date.
+Since the Second World War did not impact the city, all the old buildings and monuments are preserved to date.
 One of the oldest German universities: Heidelberg University (1386) is situated in Heidelberg.
 The university is well-known for its medical faculty.
 The Heidelberg University is so vast that its campuses are scattered throughout the town.
 Another great historical attraction is the hotel Ritter which was built in the year 1592.

 In addition to historical landmarks, Heidelberg town has a solid reputation for having a plethora of companies that specialize in medicine and health.
 The German cancer research center Deutsches Krebsforschungszentrum (DKFZ) is also headquartered in this town.
 Being a small town, students can travel the entire town on foot or by bicycle while soaking in the scenery of the old castles.
 English is widely spoken here since the American Allied Forces were based in this town for many years.